Ioxom/IoxBot/README.md

 -are_they_groovin? | Are they?

-And a couple prefixless commands, no u, E, rip, and IoxBot.
+And a couple prefixless commands, no u, E, rip, hello IoxBot and IoxBot.
 It's up to you to find out what they return.

 # Recent Updates
 2020/07/11 - Add prefixless commands, anticipate lillia launch